sappoPrivy/sappoPrivy/README.md

 # 💫 About Me:
-I'm currently learning computer science
+I'm currently a third year in computer science at the Royal Institute of Technology (KTH)

 ## 🌐 Socials: